OpenLiberty/liberty-tools-intellij/DEVELOPING.md

   - [LibertyBundles.properties](#libertybundlesproperties)
   - [Source code](#source-code)

-## Build Liberty Tools for IntelliJ IDEA
+## Building Liberty Tools for IntelliJ IDEA

 This extension is built using the [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin/).